Sign In / Sign Out

 Both epic and intimate, blending Chinese symbolism and re-imagined history with fiercely original language and storytelling, "How Much of These Hills Is Gold" is a haunting adventure story, an unforgettable sibling story and the announcement of a stunning new voice in literature.
 On a broad level, it explores race in an expanding country and the question of where immigrants are allowed to belong.
 But page by page, it’s about the memories that bind and divide families, and the yearning for home.

 The Scholarly Series on Hope and Empowerment with C Pam Zhang and Julian Lim on Friday, November 20, 2020 from 4:00 p.m. to 5:00 p.m. on Zoom.
-Presented by the Join the ASU Institute for Humanities Research and the Virginia G. Piper Center for Creative Writing at Arizona State University.
+Presented by the ASU Institute for Humanities Research, the Asian Pacific American Studies program and the Virginia G. Piper Center for Creative Writing at Arizona State University.
 Open to the public and free.

 In anticipation of Zhang's visit, ASU Professor Karen Kuo will be also. hosting a literary salon on Asian American history, manifest destiny, and the wild west on Thursday, November 5, 2020 at 6:00 p.m. on Zoom.